DNishanth/MultiLine-Text-Selection/README.md

 ### Known Bugs
 - Selections are rarely not cleared after clicking.
 Refresh the page if this happens.
 - When undoing multiple selections on the same line or paragraph, if something after the last selection(in position) in the same line or paragrah is ctrl-clicked, random words will be highlighted with each undo.
 It is not clear why this happens.
+- When making overlapping selections, ctrl-z will remove the combined selection.
+The clipboard will only remove the most recent selection.
+This is due to how the removeHighlight() function works.
+- Selecting text will rarely remove spaces between words.

 ## License
 This project is licensed under GNU GPLv3.